bixiangpeng/HiSIF-DTA/README.md

 * ### Reproduce the results with singal command
    To facilitate the reproducibility of our experimental results, we have provided a Docker Image-based solution that allows for reproducing our experimental results on multiple datasets with just a single command.
-You can easily experience this feature with the following simple command：
+You can easily experience this function with the following simple command：
   ```text
   sudo docker run --name hisif-con --gpus all --shm-size=2g -v /your/local/path/HiSIF-DTA/:/media/HiSIF-DTA -it hisif-image:v1